learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 ### 2. New Appearance Form

-A user can fill out a form to create a new Appearance.
+[] create a form and a view for a new instance of Appearance to be made [X] I will need to create the following routes for Appearance: index, new and create A user can fill out a form to create a new Appearance.
 They can:
+[X] I need to use collection_select on the guest and episode instances
 - Choose an existing guest from a select dropdown
 - Choose an existing episode from a select dropdown
 - Enter a numeric rating